DeepLabCut/DeepLabCut/README.md

 **Latest updates:**

-:purple_heart: DeepLabCut supports multi-animal pose estimation (**update:** maDLC is out of beta mode, thanks to the testers out there!
-The beta releases are depreciated!
+:purple_heart: DeepLabCut supports multi-animal pose estimation (**update:** maDLC is out of beta mode and depreciated, thanks to the testers out there!
 Your labeled data will be backwards compatible, but not all other steps.
-Please see new 2.2rc1).
+Please see the new `2.2rc1` release).

 :purple_heart: We have a real-time package available! http://DLClive.deeplabcut.org